JonOlsenCa/Email_Analyzer/SETUP_INSTRUCTIONS.md

 3. Make sure the specified folder exists in your Outlook account
 4. Try running the script manually to see if there are any errors

+### Refresh Button Issues

+If the Refresh button shows an error:

+1. Make sure the Refresh Emails server is running
+   - Look for a command window titled "Refresh Emails Server"
+   - If it's not running, run `start_refresh_server.bat`
+2. If the server is running but the button still doesn't work:
+   - Try stopping the server with `stop_refresh_server.bat`
+   - Then start it again with `start_refresh_server.bat`
+3. Make sure you have the required dependencies installed
+   - Run `install_dependencies.bat` to install them

-For more detailed information, refer to the README.md and OUTLOOK_README.md files.
+For more detailed information, refer to the README.md, OUTLOOK_README.md, and REFRESH_INSTRUCTIONS.md files.